Astyfo/Journey/README.md

 Learning the ropes when it comes to all things IT

-I absoltely love IT and every aspect of it.
+I absolutely love IT and every aspect of it.
 I am creating this website for my own learning purposes as well as creating a free website and not having to spend a dine!

 ### Markdown